anirudhk686/anirudhk686.github.io/_pages/about.md

 > **_" Solve intelligence, use it to solve everything else "_** <br>
 >  _-  Demis Hassabis, CEO, Deepmind_<br>

-This quote by Dennis Hassabis aptly describes my above-mentioned passion.
+This quote by Demis Hassabis aptly describes my above-mentioned passion.
 In order to pursue this passion, I have aspired to study and build machines which emulate the working of the human brain.
 This eventually led me to pursue Computer Science as my major.
 From the day I listened to Demis's talk, I have been learning about how humans have approached to solve this mystery of nature.
 I ventured into deep learning a year ago and believe it to be the key to unlock the mind.
 I am extremely passionate learning about _CNN, RNN, and Reinforcement learning_.
 The generality of these techniques is what that impresses me the most.

 Armed with these ideas and beliefs, I aspire to be a part of this great quest of mankind to _“solve” intelligence_ and assiduously use it to serve humanity.